-Relationship between Lender Type and length of relationship With the Lender The study assessed the relationship between lender type and length of relationship with the lender.
+Relationship between Lender Type and length of relationship With the Lender

+The study assessed the relationship between lender type and length of relationship with the lender.
 Figure 1 present how small enterprises relate with lender through years partnering with the lender.

-Figure 1: Relationships between Lender Type and Years Partnering with the Lender
+Figure 1: Relationships between Lender Type and Years Partnering with the Lender lenders may have enough longer duration to assess small enterprises characteristics.

-Data in Figure 1 show that 52.4% of small enterprises owners had 6 to 10 years of partnering with lenders, 40% had 1 to 4 years of partnering with lenders while 7.6% get credit access from lender for more than 10 years.
-The result shows that most of small enterprises had more than five years partnering with lenders implying that the lenders may have enough longer duration to assess small enterprises characteristics.
 This in return influences relationship lending on credit access by small enterprises.
 These findings concur with the findings by Refait-Alexandre and Serve (2018) which indicated that access to multiple banking relationships is influenced by firms' characteristics.
 Larger, high-performing and innovative firms are more likely to develop multiple banking relationships.